wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 In the class, he talked about Map, Functor patterns, I didn't fully follow him.
 I will dig them more later.
 And some other topics I am interested in

-* How Fp do I/O?
+* How Fp deal with I/O?
 * What is design pattern in Fp?
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTQ0MTkwMDYsMjAwNjM3NTI0NSwtNz
+eyJoaXN0b3J5IjpbMjI3MjI5OTczLDIwMDYzNzUyNDUsLTc2Nz
-Y3ODc5MTgyLC0xMzA0NTgzNDEyLDE0OTg3ODg0MzIsLTE3OTQ2
+g3OTE4MiwtMTMwNDU4MzQxMiwxNDk4Nzg4NDMyLC0xNzk0Njg2
-ODYyNjMsMTY4ODA5OTU4MSwtMjA2NzI4OTM4MywxMDY4OTA2OD
+MjYzLDE2ODgwOTk1ODEsLTIwNjcyODkzODMsMTA2ODkwNjgwNS
-A1LC0xNjUyMTg5NjUwXX0=
+wtMTY1MjE4OTY1MF19
 -->